kostasx/EventLoop/Education/Codeworks/tech-interview-job-search.md

 Watch [How to Prepare for Technical Interviews (CS50)](https://www.youtube.com/watch?v=QDC1Ik-SeOI)

+Practice and improve your coding and problem solving skills on a daily basis through platforms like [https://exercism.org/]

 Watch the mock tech interview parts on "How to Prepare for Technical Interviews":

 - [Mock Interview 1](https://youtu.be/TzdajQHS7xA?t=4156)